Small animals are victims of cruel live lure training

 • In September 2023, Leslie Kenyon and an unnamed Victorian greyhound handler were immediately suspended after evidence of luring and baiting was found on their property.

-• In October 2022, greyhound handler Sam Masri was disqualified following the discovery of live rabbits and possums at his property.
+• In October 2022, greyhound handler Sam Masri was disqualified following the discovery of live rabbits and possums on his property.
 He was handed a lifetime ban in December 2022.

-• In October 2022, Queensland greyhound handler Serena Lawrance was disqualified for eighteen months for associating with a person who was warned off for ten years of live baiting.
+• In October 2022, Queensland greyhound handler Serena Lawrance was disqualified for eighteen months for associating with a person who was warned off for ten years for live baiting.

 • In June 2021, a surveillance operation by GREY2K USA Worldwide revealed evidence of live lure training in Greeley, Colorado on a farm operated by longtime greyhound breeders John E. and Jill Jen Lashmet.
 Fifteen greyhounds were encouraged to chase, pin and maul their prey during the course of an hour.
 The Lashmet farm bred and trained dogs for racing in multiple states and at the Agua Caliente track in Mexico.
 The Colorado Racing Commission and the Attorney General's office ignored GREY2K's offical compliants and repeated requests for criminal charges.